 Reworking Your Relationship

-The authors, Margaret and Erling Wold, referred to the foundational scriptures written in Jeremiah 18:1-4.
+The authors, Margaret and Erling Wold, refer to the scriptures written in Jeremiah 18:1-4.
 This is where Jeremiah was told by the Lord “to go down to the potter’s house.”
 He would then find a potter working at his wheel.
 And yet “the clay was spoiled in the potter’s hand.”
 He then “reworked it into another vessel, as it seemed good to the potter to do this.

 As we looked up those scriptures for ourselves, we then read further what is recorded in verses 5 and 6.
 It says: